Inside: Essential elements and tips for bringing the welcoming and timeless look of southern style into your home no

 Southern decor has a refined elegance but the rustic touches keep it from being too formal or fussy.
 Two of these rustic details often found in southern homes are wood beams and brick floors.

 One of my favorite features when we first looked at our current home were the brick inlays in the floor throughout the kitchen, den, and laundry room.
 My fondness for brick comes from the fact that it is widely used in architecture in my home state of Louisiana.
 I loved it so much I brought up the brick onto the kitchen backsplash when we remodeled our modern French country kitchen!

 If there was an architectural feature that I could go back and add when we made over our family room, I think it would be a rustic wood beam between the kitchen and family room where we opened the wall.
 They add so much character!

 Decorating with vintage ironstone and white dishes is another common basic used in southern styling, bringing in a sense of a curated, collected room, while partnering easily with almost any decor.

 Almost nothing else says “Southern lady” like a monogram.
 If anything has a monogram or initial on it, I am immediately drawn to it like white on rice.
-So much so that I’ve had to edit my accessories on occasion because I would end up with too many in one room.
+I’ve even had to edit my accessories on occasion because I end up with too many in one room.

 I am always enamored by monogrammed bed linens in the bedrooms featured in Southern home design magazines, but I’ve never had them myself (yet).
 I think I keep waiting until I find just the right linens that I’ll want to keep for a very long time.